angrykim/agusmakmun.github.io/_posts/2016-12-29-top-10-python-libraries-of-2016.md

 nx.average_clustering(G) #return : 0.4333333...4
 ~~~

-  + Approach 2 : Transitivity - Percentage of "open triads" that are triangles in a network
+  + **Approach 2** : Transitivity - Percentage of "open triads" that are triangles in the network

 ![screenshot_3](/static/img/latex_3.jpg)

-So let's talk about how we can calculate the density of the network.
+So let's talk about how we can compute 'Transitivity' of the network using networkx in python.

 ~~~python
 %matplotlib notebook